MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

     The following list represents the available options and their defaults:

-  - **appendReleaseDescription** *(Boolean)* - Indicates whether you would like to append the description of an available release to the notification message, which is displayed to the end user.
+  - **appendReleaseDescription** *(Boolean)* - Indicates whether you want to append the description of an available release to the notification message, which is displayed to the end user.
 Defaults to `false`.

-  - **descriptionPrefix** *(String)* - Indicates the string you would like to prefix the release description with, if any, when displaying the update notification to the end user.
+  - **descriptionPrefix** *(String)* - Indicates the string you want to prefix the release description with, if any, when displaying the update notification to the end user.
 Defaults to `" Description: "`

   - **mandatoryContinueButtonLabel** *(String)* - The text to use for the button the end user must press in order to install a mandatory update.
 Defaults to `"Continue"`.